ashish-dsa/covid-vaccine-notification/README.md

 ### Features

 * Filter by multiple districts, pincodes, cost, brand, etc
-* Notifies whenever vaccine is available
+* Notifies whenever vaccine is available, faster than other apps.
 * Lightweight
 * Runs in the background
 * Open Source